byronwade/local.byronwade.com/docs/environment-setup.md

-# Environment Variables Setup Guide
+# Environment Variables Setup Guide (Reference)

-This guide provides comprehensive instructions for setting up environment variables for the complete authentication, email, and business management system.
+This is a concise variables reference.
+The canonical setup and troubleshooting guide is `docs/ENVIRONMENT_SETUP.md`.

 ## Required Environment Variables